erzr/jss-static-site-generator/README.md

 # Static Site Generator for Sitecore JSS
 A static site generator for Sitecore JSS applications.
 Read more and find information on getting started [here](https://www.adamlamarre.com/static-site-generator-for-sitecore-jss/).

-# Requirements
+## Prerequisites
-* Sitecore JSS React 11.02 or higher.
+* A working Sitecore JSS React project (v11.02 or higher).
+Ensure that `jss setup` has been completed so the required files exist in the project.
+* The follow patches will need to be applied until the next update; https://github.com/erzr/jss-static-site-generator/issues/9

-# Getting Started
+## Getting Started
 * `npm install jss-static-site-generator --save-dev`
 * Copy `bootstrap-static.js` and `build-static.js` from [here](https://github.com/erzr/jss-static-site-generator/tree/master/scripts).
 * Edit `sitecoreApiHost` in `bootstrap-static.js`, change to the domain where your generated site will be hosted.